boltlabs-inc/key-mgmt-spec/system-functionalities.md

    1. [Opens a request session](systems-architecture.md#request-session) for the given credentials `user_credentials`.
 The client receives as output an open secure channel and a user identifier `user_id`.
    1. Sends a request message to the key server over the session's secure channel.
 This message MUST indicate the desire to store an imported secret remotely and contain both `arbitrary_key` and `user_id`.
 1. The key server:
-   1. Runs a validity check on the received request and `user_id` (i.e., there must be a valid open request session, the request must conform to the expected format, and `user_id` must be of the expected format and length, and should match that of the open request session).
+   1. <a id='remoteimport-server-validate'></a>Runs a validity check on the received request and `user_id` (i.e., there must be a valid open request session, the request must conform to the expected format, and `user_id` must be of the expected format and length, and should match that of the open request session).
 If this check fails, the server MUST reject the request.
    1. Runs the [generate a key identifier](#generate-a-key-identifier) subprotocol, the output of which is a globally unique identifier `key_id`.
    1. <a id='remoteimport-server-store'></a>[Stores](#server-side-storage) a tuple containing `arbitrary_key` and associated data `user_id||key_id||"imported_key"` in the server database.
    1. <a id='remoteimport-server-send'></a>Sends `key_id` to the client over the secure channel.